Many or all companies we feature compensate us. Compensation and editorial

 This type of no-doc HELOC considers your assets (investments or savings) rather than your income.
 It’s useful if you have most of your net worth tied up in assets but limited regular income, which can be common for retirees.

-No-doc HELOC lenders
+No-doc HELOC and home equity loan lenders

 Truss Financial